-Group V: Day Laborers - Mostly hispanic males congregating in front of the Home Depot on Ponce who sometimes camp, urinate, drink in public places, and generate nuisance complaints.
+Group V: Day Laborers - Mostly males (women rare among this group) congregating in front of the Home Depot on Ponce who sometimes camp, urinate, drink in public places, and generate nuisance complaints.
 It is important to note that we do not routinely catalog day laborers as such, as day laboring is a perfectly legitimate form of employment.
 They are only added to the watchlist when a criminal offense or recurring nuisance activity is noted.
 Our watchlist currently has only one individual from this category.
 Issues with this group tend to be limited to nuisance activity, and most reports of activity among this group are not pegged to specific individuals.
 We are also seeing fewer nuisance and criminal issues among this group than we did five years ago given that a collaborative effort between APD and MPSA has brought this issue under a reasonable measure of control to ensure that community concerns of more serious criminal activity, perhaps gang activity, never materialized.

 The one individual from this category has a history of belligerence, obtrusive loitering, public drunkenness, and kicking someone’s dog.
 He’s still around, but seems to have mellowed out.

 Group VI: Misc.
-Criminals & Problem Individuals - These do not fit into any of the other categories, and tend to be unique types of cases.
+Criminals & Problem Individuals - These do not fit into any of the other categories, and tend to be unique and random types of cases.
 Issues in this category almost always involve individuals appearing regularly or living in/near the neighborhood.
 Among these individuals we are not aware of involvement with street drugs or prostitution.
 Some like Kenneth Lamb are labeled as psychopaths.

 Group VII: Other (nearby) neighborhoods - These individuals primarily appear in other neighborhoods or to a limited extent non-MPSA Midtown.
 This category is designed to accomodate reports and intel coming from other neighborhoods, and special requests from APD published in Eye on Midtown.
 We file them under this category if they are not known or believed to be ongoing Midtown issues, and sometimes stand a good chance of becoming Midtown issues later.
 Example: the individual who assaulted the woman in the park in Old Fourth Ward.
 There are only a small handful of these.